cloudflare/cloudflare-docs/products/registrar/src/content/transfer-instructions/namecheap.md

 --------

 ## Step 5: Approve the transfer
 Once Cloudflare processes your transfer, Namecheap will send an email to the domain’s registrant contact (the same address where the authorization code was emailed).
-The email will contain a link that you can click to immediately approve and process the transfer.
-If you do not click the link, the transfer will automatically approve within 5 days.
+The email will contain a link that you can click to cancel the transfer.
+If you do not click that link within 5 days, the domain will be transferred.
+Note that unlike other registrars, NameCheap does not allow the registrant to expedite the transfer process.